-History and Philosophy of Science (HPS) is a prestigious doctoral program that enrolls students seeking a Ph.D. as well as accepts Notre Dame graduate students seeking a concurrent master’s or graduate minor degree to augment the Ph.D. from the home department.
+History and Philosophy of Science (HPS) is a prestigious doctoral program that enrolls students seeking a Ph.D. as well as Notre Dame graduate students seeking a concurrent master’s or graduate minor degree to augment the Ph.D. from their home academic department.
 Direct your questions about HPS to Robert Goulding.

-GLOBES, an interdiscplinary graduate program in environment and society
+GLOBES, an interdisciplinary graduate program in environment and society

 The GLOBES Graduate Certificate in Environment and Society enhances interdisciplinarity to produce novel solutions to vexing environmental problems and equips graduate students with the skills for addressing these challenges by engaging various stakeholders including diverse publics and policymakers.